TorbenRahbekKoch/mr-legacy/public/data/blogs/the-devops-handbook/entry.md

 Written by Gene Kim, Jez Humble, Patrick Debois, John Willis, Nicole Forsgren.

+I'm publishing the review as a read the book.

 # The review

 Following the successes of [The Phoenix Project](/blogs/the-phoenix-project),